awsdocs/aws-codepipeline-user-guide/doc_source/notification-rule-create.md

    For more information, see [Understanding Notification Contents and Security](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/security.html#security-notifications)\.

 1. In **Events that trigger notifications**, select the events for which you want to send notifications\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/notification-rule-create.html)
+For more information, see [ Events for Notification Rules on Pipelines](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/concepts.html#events-ref-pipeline)\.

-1. In **Targets**, choose **Create SNS topic**\.
+1. In **Targets**, do one of the following:
+   + If you have already configured a resource to use with notifications, in **Choose target type**, choose either **AWS Chatbot \(Slack\)** or **SNS topic**\.
+In **Choose target**, choose the name of the client \(for a Slack client configured in AWS Chatbot\) or the Amazon Resource Name \(ARN\) of the Amazon SNS topic \(for Amazon SNS topics already configured with the policy required for notifications\)\.
+   + If you have not configured a resource to use with notifications, choose **Create target**, and then choose **SNS topic**\.
+Provide a name for the topic after **codestar\-notifications\-**, and then choose **Create**\.
 **Note**
-When you create the topic, the policy that allows CodePipeline to publish events to the topic is applied for you\.
-Using a topic created specifically for CodePipeline notifications also helps ensure that you only add users to the subscription list for that topic that you want to see notifications about this pipeline\.
+If you create the Amazon SNS topic as part of creating the notification rule, the policy that allows the notifications feature to publish events to the topic is applied for you\.
+Using a topic created for notification rules helps ensure that you subscribe only those users that you want to receive notifications about this resource\.

-   After the **codestar\-notifications\-** prefix,enter a name for the topic, and then choose **Submit**\.
-**Note**
+You cannot create an AWS Chatbot client as part of creating a notification rule\.
+If you choose AWS Chatbot \(Slack\), you will see a button directing you to configure a client in AWS Chatbot\.
+Choosing that option opens the AWS Chatbot console\.
+For more information, see [ Configure Integrations Between Notifications and AWS Chatbot](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/notifications-chatbot.html)\.
-If you want to use an existing Amazon SNS topic instead of creating a new one, in **Targets**, choose its ARN\.
-Make sure the topic has the appropriate access policy and that the subscriber list contains only those users who are allowed to see information about the pipeline\.
-For more information, see [Configure Existing Amazon SNS Topics for Notifications](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/set-up-sns.html) and [Understanding Notification Contents and Security](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/security.html#security-notifications)\.
+If you want to use an existing Amazon SNS topic as a target, you must add the required policy for AWS CodeStar Notifications in addition to any other policies that might exist for that topic\.
+For more information, see [Configure Amazon SNS Topics for Notifications ](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/set-up-sns.html) and [Understanding Notification Contents and Security](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/security.html#security-notifications)\.

 1. To finish creating the rule, choose **Submit**\.